-A courageous and bold choice, Balin could be considered a handsome spin on Benjamin or any B starting name for that matter.
-This unique name was used for the Dwarf Lord in “The Hobbit”.
+Balin could be considered a handsome spin on Benjamin.
+This unique name was used for the Dwarf Lord in ‘The Hobbit.’

 If you want a noble name for your child, pick Baron, which means ‘home or house’ in the Sindarin language.
 Baron also refers to the hereditary title of honor.

 Callon is one of the rare and appealing Sindarin names, meaning ‘hero’.
-Some parents might find it a bit unusual, but hundreds of parents, every year are choosing this name for their sons to make them feel like a ‘hero’.
+Some parents might find it a bit unusual, but some parents might want to choose this name for their sons to make them feel like a ‘hero.’

-This Elvish name means ‘shipwright’.
-This character built the ships, which carried the elves, then Bilbo and Frodo, from the Middle Earth.
+This Elvish name means ‘shipwright.’
+This character built the ships, which carried several important characters from the Middle-earth.

 [ Read: Animal Inspired Baby Names ]